 So at this point, I was nearly done buying all the bulk materials I’d need to finish the trailer (or so I thought).
-So I decided to put my new wheels to the test and pull Babs over the Rocky Mountains to the Okanagan to escape the mosquitoes and enjoy the heat of the summer.
-In order to legal do so, I needed to fix last minute trailer brake/signal wiring bugs, hook up break-away switch to battery (never did get around to this), and register the trailer.
+So I decided to put my new wheels to the test and pull Babs over the Rocky Mountains to the Okanagan for her maiden voyage, to escape the mosquitoes and enjoy the heat of the summer.
+In order to legally do so, I needed to fix last minute trailer brake/signal wiring bugs, hook up break-away switch to battery (never did get around to this), and register the trailer.
 Problem.
 After a thorough search of the frame, there was no VIN.
 There was a metal tag saying the VIN was located inside the trailer, but the insides (along with said VIN) had long ago been gutted by previous owners.
 Which leads into the next section.
 Overall, the trip went exceedingly smoothly!
 From here on out I’ll be living in Babs full time!
 So happy to finally be at this point 😀

 Pro Tip: How to register a VIN-less trailer on the cheap

 - Alberta Registries wants $600 to stamp new VIN on trailer – not fucking happening

 - Research manufacturer records for year-end VIN numbers issued to get ballpark number

 - Guess at any proprietary manufacturer’s model number codes, if any

 - Make sure bill of sale reflects make, model, year sections of VIN exactly